beerecca/dotfiles/README.md

 [Read more](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/) about using stow for dotfiles.

+**Running the macos script**
+Run `bash .macos` to configure lots of handy settings for your Mac.

 **Editing the dotfiles packages**

 If you want to edit your dotfiles, always do so in the `dotfiles` project where you originally cloned this repo.
-Then run `restow` to update the symlinks, and `reshell` to restart your terminal.
+Then run `restow` to update the symlinks and restart your terminal.

 **Congrats!**